dexterklui/notes/Computer/Java/spring/spring-web.md

 document by default, unless `@ResponseBody` is used above the method.

 If you use `@RestController`, then the return value is already `@ResponseBody` by default.
-And Jackson is used to serialize the object into JSON by default.
+And Jackson is used to serialize the returned value into JSON by default.

 ### Path Mapping